7 Trends in Data Center Engineering

 Business leaders choose to invest in proper data centers as it is critical to remaining organized and offering building occupants an opportunity to work without interruption.
 And more importantly, data centers safely and securely save projects and information that are the foundation of the business.

 According to Cisco online, “At its simplest, a data center is a physical facility that organizations use to house their critical applications and data.
 A data center’s design is based on a network of computing and storage resources that enable the delivery of shared applications and data.”

 Because of how fast technology evolves, technology designers, like those at IP Design Group, are required to remain up-to-speed on industry changes.
-Our team is committed to finding solutions that are catered to our client’s data center needs, while also informing them of new trends, too.
+Our team is committed to finding solutions that cater to our client’s data center needs, while also informing them of new trends.

 Trend #1: Distributed, In-Row (Closely Coupled) Cooling